-Faux calligraphy — calligraphy created with any standard writing instrument like a ballpoint pen, chalk, or marker — offers a fantastic introduction to dip pen calligraphy!
-Additionally, faux calligraphy is a beautiful lettering art form in its own rite.
+Faux calligraphy — calligraphy created with any writing instrument like a ballpoint pen, chalk, or marker — offers a fantastic introduction to pointed pen calligraphy.
+Additionally, faux calligraphy is a beautiful lettering art form in its own right.
 In the first half of this blog post, I’ll teach you how to create this fun, accessible form of calligraphy.
 In the second half, you’ll find inspiration for using it to add beauty to everything from chalkboards to mail art!

 1. Write the Word or Phrase

 To write faux calligraphy, you’ll first want to choose your writing utensil.
 It can be anything, from a regular pen (like the Pilot G2 shown below) to chalk or a crayon!
 Use it to write a word or sentence in cursive, and make sure you leave a fair amount of space between the letters.